Saddle Point Evasion via Curvature-Regularized Gradient Dynamics: Introduction

-Table~\ref{tab:comparison} summarizes the positioning of the proposed method relative to existing approaches; notably, CRGD is the only method that combines deterministic guarantees, selectable convergence rates, and escape time that improves with smaller eigenvalue gaps.
+Table~\ref{tab:comparison} summarizes the positioning of the proposed method relative to existing approaches; notably, CRGD is the only method that combines deterministic guarantees with selectable convergence rates.
 The remainder of this letter is organized as follows.
 Section~\ref{sec:preliminaries} formulates the problem, presents the OLF framework, and states the standing assumptions.
 Section~\ref{sec:contributions} develops the CRGD method and establishes the convergence guarantees.
 Numerical validation is presented in Sec.~\ref{sec:results}, and concluding remarks are offered in Sec.~\ref{sec:conclusion}.